Blcksoda/Webhook-Spammer/README.md

 # Webhook Spammer
- A simple Python Script to spam Webhooks
+ A simple Python script to spam Webhooks